BU-ISCIII/BU-ISCIII/docs/bioinfo_doc.md

+# Bioinfo-doc

-Unlike “/bioinformatics”, /”bioinfo_doc” is backed up but hascan not be accesed from the HPC.
+Unlike “/data/bi”, ”bioinfo_doc” is backed up but can not be accesed from the HPC.
 This folder is for storing static files, like documentation, papers, posters, slides, ...

-#### 4.1. /collaborations
+## 4.1. /collaborations

-In this folder we keep track of our collaborations: the original idea of the project, meetings, experiments, evolution, results, publications, talks, posters, … They are classified by year of creation, and share project name with the same folder inside “/bioinformatics/research”, but they do not have a fixed subfolder structure inside.
+In this folder we keep track of our collaborations: the original idea of the project, meetings, experiments, evolution, results, publications, talks, posters, … They are classified by year of creation, and share project name with the same folder inside “/data/bi/research”, but they do not have a fixed subfolder structure inside.

-#### 4.2. /congresses
+## 4.2. /congresses

 We keep track of all the congresses we attend to.
 Classified by year, there is one folder per congress containing all the documentation of the congress, talk and/or poster, results, supplementary data and publications.

-#### 4.3. /documentation
+## 4.3. /documentation

 You can find here different manuals, templates, and documentation.
 Apart from any files inside this folder, there are three subfolders:
 coding: documentation and templates to use in your own scripts
 infraestructura: documentation about our computational resources
 tutorials: manuals, cheat-sheets, documentation and useful information for softwares not designed by us.

-#### 4.4. /training
+## 4.4. /training

 Training and teaching materials, classified as follows and by yearly basis:
 cursos: courses received by our personal in the past